 Eke hōiho

 Our district has a variety of trails available to use for horse riding.
-Here you can learn what trails are available and what you should expect before riding said trails.
+Here you can learn what you should expect before riding said trails.

 What to expect when you see horses on trails